salesking/sepa_king/README.md

     creditor_identifier: 'NL53ZZZ091734220000'
   )

-  # OPTIONAL: Specify the country & address of the debtor (REQUIRED for SEPA debits outside of EU)
+  # OPTIONAL: Specify the country & address of the debtor (REQUIRED for SEPA debits outside of EU.
+The individually required fields depend on the target country)
   debtor_address: SEPA::DebtorAddress.new(
     country_code:        'CH',
+    # Not required if individual fields are used
     address_line1:       'Mustergasse 123a',
     address_line2:       '1234 Musterstadt'
+    # Not required if address_line1 and address_line2 are used
+    street_name:         'Mustergasse',
+    building_number:     '123a',
+    post_code:           '1234',
+    town_name:           'Musterstadt'
   )
 )
 sdd.add_transaction ...